kuppamjohari/Nmap/README.md

 # Nmap

-This cheat sheet is designed to help Red Teamers and Penetration Testers identify vulnerabilities using "Nmap."
-It's structured to be accessible for beginners, providing fundamental knowledge, while also offering advanced options for professionals to refine their skills.
-There are various methods to execute the tasks mentioned, and we've compiled this list based on our experience with each approach.
+This cheat sheet is crafted to assist both beginners and seasoned professionals in identifying vulnerabilities using Nmap.
+It covers fundamental knowledge for those new to penetration testing, while also providing advanced options to help experienced users refine their skills.
+Drawing on resources from Hacking Articles, this guide is designed to be useful to everyone in the field of cybersecurity.

 # **Special thanks to [Hacking Articles](https://www.hackingarticles.in)**